mdabros/SharpLearning.Examples/README.md

 SharpLearning.Examples contains 3 datasets in csv format for use with the examples:

 **MNIST_SMALL**
-- *mnist_small_train* - 1000 examples from the original MNIST training data set
+- *mnist_small_train* - 1000 observations from the original MNIST training data set
-- *mnist_small_test* - 1000 examples from the original MNIST test data set
+- *mnist_small_test* - 1000 observations from the original MNIST test data set

 The original and complete dataset can be found here: http://yann.lecun.com/exdb/mnist/

 **CIFAR10_SMALL**
-- *cifar10_train_small* - 1000 examples from the original CIFAR10 training data set
+- *cifar10_train_small* - 1000 observations from the original CIFAR10 training data set
-- *cifar10_test_small* - 1000 examples from the original CIFAR10 test data set
+- *cifar10_test_small* - 1000 observations from the original CIFAR10 test data set

 The original and complete dataset can be found here: https://www.cs.toronto.edu/~kriz/cifar.html